JuliaDynamics/DrWatson.jl/paper/paper.md

 This section is a brief summary of the [DrWatson Workflow Tutorial](https://juliadynamics.github.io/DrWatson.jl/dev/workflow/), which in itself showcases a subset of DrWatson's functionality.
 There the workflow is discussed and demonstrated more thoroughly via explicitly running every code command.

-Typically one starts a scientific project with the function `initialize_project`.
+Typically, one starts a scientific project with the function `initialize_project`.
 This creates a project folder that contains sensible default structure (e.g. folders for data, papers, scripts, etc.), while also making the project a Julia project.
 This allows the scientific project to be tied with the full hierarchy of exact package versions used, which remains entirely independent from the main Julia installation (or any other project).
 The project is also a git repository, which allows code versioning and reproducibility, and DrWatson provides functions that make this process seamless (see below).